-Philip Breedon leads the Design for Health and Wellbeing research group (Devices and Systems).
+Philip Breedon leads the Medical Design research group.
 He holds a number of journal editorial positions and has given guest lectures on smart materials in a number of European Countries as well as in Canada and New Zealand.
 His research interests and latest projects centre on new and emerging technologies and materials.
 This includes wearable technologies, additive and subtractive manufacturing for medical applications, biomimetics, surgical robotics, augmented / virtual / immersive technologies and environments, and investigative research related to the utilisation of ‘smart materials’ for medical applications.
 Phil believes that multidisciplinary research activity is a significant and major contributor in developing innovative research proposals.

 Philip's current and planned research funded project applications focus on cardiac devices, including the monitoring of atrial fibrillation and difficult airway devices and patient sedation monitoring (both with NuH).
 Phil is also working on a corobotics research project to assist in spinal and general surgery.
 He is principal investigator for the NIHR i4i funded project, Facial Remote Activity Monitoring Eyewear (FRAME) which will focus on rehabilitation associated with facial palsy.
 The project is a collaborative research project with partners from Queen Victoria Hospital, Emteq ltd, Facial Palsy UK and Coventry University.
 The research project will design, develop and test miniaturised sensors integrated within the frame of eyewear to measure facial symmetry by tracking the movement of muscles, and the intensity of those movements.

 Phil is also actively involved in the supervision of various live projects with PepsiCo Europe including the integration of robotic and vision systems.